-- National Assemblies shall pay dues to the Corporation and be notified in writing of the dues at any time payable by them.
+- (a) National Assemblies shall pay dues to the Corporation and be notified in writing of the dues at any time payable by them.
 If any dues are not paid within one (1) calendar month of the renewal date, the National Assemblies in default shall automatically cease to be recognized by the Corporation.
-The amount of dues owed by the National Assemblies shall be as set by the Board from time to time.
+The number of dues owed by the National Assemblies shall be as set by the Board from time to time.

-- Notwithstanding termination of recognition as a National Assembly, a former National Assembly remains liable for any assessment levied under the authority of this section 2.08 prior to such termination.
+- (b) Notwithstanding termination of recognition as a National Assembly, a former National Assembly remains liable for any assessment levied under the authority of this section 2.08 prior to such termination.

 2.09 Members’ Rights